elephantscale/es-training-new/solr/slides/DevEnvironment.md

   * ElasticSearch came up as “search done right”
   * For a while, ElasticSearch was moving faster
   * By now, they have evened out
-  * Note: Cloudera integrated SOLR, not ES
+  * Note : Cloudera integrated SOLR, not ES

 Notes: